baen2810/alttpr/README.md

 python ./example_create_save_load_crawler.py
 ```

-or run the code snippet using in IDE of your choice:
+or run the code snippet using an IDE of your choice:

 ```py
 from alttpr.crawlers import RacetimeCrawler